 Moreover, with over a 20% difference between the industries with the highest and lowest bounce rates, it’s important to understand that higher bounce rates are prevalent in certain industries.
 If you’ve managed lower regardless, well done!

-How to Reduce Bounce Rates
+How to Reduce Bounce Rate in WordPress

 Below are ten of our favorite tips to decrease bounce rate on your WordPress website.